 A double program of study (also called a double major) is two programs of study (majors) pursued simultaneously in the same college or in two different colleges.
 One degree (one diploma) is conferred, signed by the dean of the primary college.
 Two majors appear on your transcript.
 Completing the double program of study requires you to fulfill all requirements for both major programs.
 Additional support courses may be required.
 Double majors are not available in all areas of the University; please inquire with our office about your particular plans.

 Minors exist in many areas of the University and are encouraged if you plan an in-depth study of a subject you may not have space in your program to major (or double major) in.
 The approved minors are listed in the Course Catalog within each school or college.
-Minors usually require 18-21 credit hours of coursework with a minimum of 12 credit hours of upper division work.
-If you think you want to pursue a minor, see your academic advisor to discuss its feasibility and proper procedure.
-Courses counting toward the minor may not be taken pass/fail.
+Minors typically require 18-21 credit hours of coursework with a minimum of 12 credit hours of upper division (300-level +) work.
+If you think you would like to pursue a minor, speak with your academic advisor to discuss its feasibility and proper procedure.
+Courses counting towards the minor may not be taken pass/fail.
 A maximum of three credit hours from another institution may be transferred toward your minor at SU.
 Minors at SU are usually declared after 30 credits hours are earned.

-As a junior or senior who has a 3.5 GPA or higher, you may wish to carry an overload, which means enrolling for more than 19 credit hours in a given semester.
+As a junior or senior who has a 3.5 GPA or higher, you may wish to carry an overload, which means enrolling in more than 19 credit hours in a given semester.
 To carry an overload, you must submit a Petition to the Faculty form any time before the add deadline.
-Have the petition signed by your academic advisor and department/program chairperson, then take the completed petition to the Office of Student Success (200 Crouse College) for processing.
-If you receive permission to carry an overload, you may request not to be charged tuition for credits over 19 if you meet all of the following criteria: a 3.5 or higher cumulative GPA; no outstanding incomplete grades; and you must have been registered as a full-time student at Syracuse University for the preceding two semesters.
+This petition must be signed by your academic advisor and department/program chairperson before it can be accepted by the OSS (200 Crouse College) for processing.
+If you receive permission to carry an overload, you will not be charged tuition for additional credits over 19 if you meet all of the following criteria: a 3.5 or higher cumulative GPA; junior or senior standing; no outstanding incomplete grades; and you must have been registered as a full-time student at Syracuse University for the preceding two semesters.
 If you meet these criteria, include on your original Petition to the Faculty that you request not to be charged tuition given these circumstances.